 One of the key implementation specifications is the disaster recovery plan of the HIPAA security rule under HIPAA Contingency Plan standard in the Administrative Safeguard portion.
 The main objective of having a disaster recovery plan is to ensure that relevant procedures are put in place to ensure the restoration of any lost data.
 The disaster recovery plan consists of a contingency plan that will ensure that in the event of fire, vandalism, system failure or natural catastrophe the lost data can be restored.

 The disaster recovery plan is applicable to all major events that may require a facility to be non-operational over a long period of time including disasters.
-Otherwise, the disaster recovery plan is a focused IT plan designed in a way a system can be restored to a former time or to the time before the emergency.
+Otherwise, the disaster recovery plan is a focused IT plan designed in a way a system can be restored to a former time or to the time of the emergency.

 Therefore, the disaster recovery plan should be able to restore a business’s critical processes through the various actions, resources and data needed to revamp a damaged system.
 It is important to create critical data and vital systems as well as documented details on procedures necessary restore the information system to a former state.